 Bovine colostrum can prevent gastrointestinal damage and digestive problems caused by long-term use of non-steroidal anti-inflammatory drugs such as Ibalgin, Aspirin or Ibuprofen.
 Their long-term use is mainly associated with musculoskeletal problems.
 [15–16]

-3. Strengthens the intestinal wall integrity and improves digestion
+3. Strengthening the integrity of the gastrointestinal wall and improving digestion

 It turns out that bovine colostrum can not only effectively fight infection in the intestines, but also strengthen the intestinal wall integrity.
 This prevents increased intestinal permeability, a condition in which bacteria and toxins are able to pass through the intestinal wall into the bloodstream.
 And again, lactoferrin, along with growth factors, is responsible for this effect.
 [19–20]